hotrannam/hotrannam.github.io/_posts/2020-08-16-use-envoy-as-an-edge-proxy-on-kubernetes.markdown

 category: posts
 ---

-This tutorial demostrates how to use Envoy proxy as an API gateway for ping and pong services.
+This is a tutorial on how to use Envoy proxy as an API gateway for backend services.
 All is deployed to Kubernetes or Minikube.

-We need to build Docker image for Envoy proxy with a configuration.
-The full configuration of Envoy proxy can be found [here](https://github.com/hotrannam/k8s-dev/blob/master/edge-proxy/envoy.yaml)
+First, we build Docker image for Envoy proxy with a configuration.

 ```bash
 FROM envoyproxy/envoy-dev:22c921a6318f07847afc61bc137a9e4833889b9d
 COPY envoy.yaml /etc/envoy/envoy.yaml
 ```

+The full configuration of Envoy proxy can be found [here](https://github.com/hotrannam/k8s-dev/blob/master/edge-proxy/envoy.yaml).
 We tell Envoy proxy to listen to a port, in this case 30000.

 ```yaml
 listeners: